Bridge numbers and meridional ranks of knotted surfaces and welded knots: Meridional Rank and Bridge Number of 2-Knots

-\begin{prop} Let $K$ be a knotted surface.
-Then $m(K)\leq \mu(K)-1$. \end{prop} The proof of this proposition is well-known, see e.g.\ \cite{rolfsen}, and was the inspiration for Theorem \ref{thm:commutator_subgroup}.
-Recall that $A(K\# J)\cong A(K)\oplus A(J)$.
-The following family of 2-knots was crafted by Kanenobu to answer an analogous question regarding the \textit{weak unknotting number} \cite{kanenobu1996weak}, which is the fewest number of meridian-identifying relations which abelianize the knot group.
+In \cite{kanenobu1996weak}, Kanenobu defined a family of 2-knots in order to prove an analogous statement to Theorem \ref{thm:nonadditivity} regarding the \textit{weak unknotting number} of a 2-knot, the fewest number of meridian-identifying relations which abelianize the knot group.

+For the lower bound in Theorem \ref{thm:nonadditivity}, we will again make use of Construction \ref{const:oddp}.
+Recall that this construction is $(-1)$-additive under connected sum (Proposition \ref{prop:kpn_additive}).
+For a 2-knot $K$, let $\alpha J$ denote the connected sum of $\alpha$ copies of $J$.